Home Pagan symbols & customs Site search

 In 1875, a shelter was built at the junction for homeless people.
 Affectionately known as the Bridgeton Cross Umbrella, the shelter and clock surmounting it were made in Port Dundas by George Smith & Co at their Sun Foundry.
 They also provided a cherub-topped drinking fountain which stood to the east of the shelter.

-The shelter proved popular, not only for the displaced, but also as a meeting point for people going to the Olympia cinema across the road, until it closed in 1974.
+The shelter proved popular, not only for the displaced, but also as a meeting point for people going to the Olympia cinema across the road, until that closed in 1974.

-So in 1995, the seats were removed in an attempt to discourage people loitering there.
-The current idea (May 2008) is to hold a regular market around the Umbrella as part of the area's plan for regeneration.
-It may then take on yet another title as a Market Cross.
+So in 1995, the seats were removed in an attempt to discourage people loitering, though there are still cold concrete slabs dotted around the area.
+The cross was refurbished and prepared for holding regular markets around the Umbrella as part of the area's plan for regeneration.
+It may one day take on yet another title as a Market Cross.

 Other railway stations with 'Cross' in the name